ryansereno/ryansereno.github.io/markdown/micro-llm.md

 ## Closing Thoughts

-Out of curiosity, I wanted to see how marge a full LLM instruction set would be.
+Out of curiosity, I wanted to see how large a full LLM instruction set would be.

 I compiled [llama2.c](https://github.com/karpathy/llama2.c), a very minimal implementation of llama2 written in pure C, by Andrej Karpathy.